Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

 ## Test the add-in

-1. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
+1. Open a Git Bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
 3. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).
 4. Run the command `npm start` to start a web server running on localhost.
 5. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
-6. Click **Toggle Worksheet Protection** on the **Home** ribbon.
+6. On the **Home** ribbon, choose **Toggle Worksheet Protection**.
 Note that most of the controls on the ribbon are disabled (and visually grayed-out) as seen in screenshot below.
-7. Click on a cell as you would if you wanted to change its content.
+7. Choose a cell as you would if you wanted to change its content.
 You get an error telling you that the worksheet is protected.
-8. Click the button again, and the controls are reenabled, and you can change cell values again.
+8. Choose **Toggle Worksheet Protection** again, and the controls are reenabled, and you can change cell values again.

     ![Excel tutorial - Ribbon with Protection On](../../images/excel-tutorial-ribbon-with-protection-on.png)